M-25 (Michigan highway): North to Port Austin

 The starting point of M-25 at a junction with Business Loop I-69/Business Loop I-94 (BL I-69/BL I-94) in Port Huron.
-M-25 is part of the Lake Huron Circle Tour for its entire length.
+M-25 is part of the Lake Huron Circle Tour for its entire length, except the freeway segment in Bay City.
 From here M-25 heads north on Pine Grove Avenue until meeting M-136.
 At this intersection, M-25 turns north on 24th Avenue to Lakeshore Road then runs parallel to the Lake Huron shoreline.

 In the community of Lakeport, M-25 passes through Lakeport State Park.
 Past the park, M-25 changes names from Lakeshore Road to Kimball Road temporarily.
 M-25 intersects the east end of M-90 blocks from Lake Huron in Lexington.
 There are public beaches in Lexington and in Port Sanilac.
 M-25's street name changes after the M-46 intersection to that of North Lakeshore Road.
 The Huron Shores Golf Club is located off the highway north of Port Sanilac at the intersection of Snover Road.
 Sanilac County has established the Sanilac County Park at the intersection of Downington Road and M-25 south of Richmondville.
 North of Forestville M-25 is once again called South Lakeshore Road as the highway crosses into Huron County.

 Wagener County Park is located off M-25 in the community of Helena.
 M-25 begins to curve to the northwest in Sand Beach near the Rock Falls Cemetery.
 In the city of Harbor Beach, M-25 is called Huron Avenue and meets M-142 for the first of two occasions.
 Here is the Harbor Beach Golf Course on the south side of town as M-25 moves inland through town.
 North of town, the trunkline parallels an old routing of the Chesapeake & Ohio Railway as it is once again renamed Lakeshore Road.
 The highway moves farther inland north of Rubicon and Port Hope as it begins to round the tip of the Thumb.
 In Grindstone City, M-25 loses the Lakeshore Road name in favor of Grindstone Road all the way to Port Austin.